slsa-framework/oss-na24-slsa-workshop/activities/02/readme.md

 #### Project ownership

-To ensure only the team thta owns a package is allowed to edit its configuration, the team must edit or create a CODEOWNER file that give them ownership of the configurations (files or entire directories).
+To ensure only the team that owns a package is allowed to edit its configuration, the team must edit or create a CODEOWNER file that give them ownership of the configurations (files or entire directories).
 As explained in [repository protections](#repository-protections), for time constraints in this workshop we will assume this is done.

 ##### Configure the policy